-Name and Jurisdiction of Residence Position Held Date of Employment Principal Occupation or Employment and Occupation during the Past Five Years Steve King Calgary, Alberta Canada President, Chief Executive Officer and a Trustee July 31, 2008 Mr. King is the President and CEO of Alaris and has served in that role since he co-founded the Company's predecessor in 2004.
-Mr. King has also served on the Board of Alaris since it went public in 2008.
+Name and Jurisdiction of Residence Position Held Date of Employment Principal Occupation or Employment and Occupation during the Past Five Years Steve King Calgary, Alberta Canada President, Chief Executive Officer and a Trustee July 31, 2008 Mr. King is the President and CEO of Alaris and has served in that role since he co-founded Alaris' predecessor in 2004.
+Mr. King has also served on the Board since it went public in 2008.
 Mr. King is involved in every facet of the investment process and is an integral part of the relationships that are created with each of Alaris' partners.
 Prior to founding Alaris, Steve spent 12 years in the investment banking industry in both Toronto and Calgary, advising both public and private company entrepreneurs on their capital-raising needs.
 Mr. King is also a director of Metropolitan Investment Corporation, a private investment company.
 Steve is a CFA® Charter holder.
 Amanda Frazer Calgary, Alberta Canada Chief Financial Officer October 14, 2013 Ms. Frazer is the Chief Financial Officer at Alaris.
-As CFO, she oversees the financial management, accounting, treasury, and investments.
-In addition to combining leadership and strategic thinking, capital strategy and advancement of external relations with investment communities.
+As CFO, Amanda has overall responsibility for financial reporting, finance, treasury, investments, corporate administration, investor relations and human resource functions.
 Ms. Frazer joined Alaris in 2013 as VP Investments and led the financial monitoring and due diligence group until her appointment to CFO in 2021.
 Prior to joining Alaris in 2013 she was a Senior Manager with EY's Transaction Advisory group where she provided various transaction related services on both buy and sell side transactions.
 Amanda has been a Chartered Accountant in Canada since 2008 and earned a Bachelor of Applied Business Administration with a major in accounting from Mount Royal University in 2004.
 Michael Ervin Calgary, Alberta Canada Chief Legal Officer/Corporate Secretary October 14, 2013 Mr. Ervin is our Chief Legal Officer and Corporate Secretary.
 In this, Mr. Ervin oversees all strategic and legal matters pertaining to potential and current partner investments, including legal diligence, documentation and transaction structure.
 Mr. Ervin further has oversight over legal, governance, compliance and risk management strategies and activities.
 Prior to joining Alaris in October of 2013, Mr. Ervin was a corporate lawyer with Burnet, Duckworth & Palmer LLP, with a practice focusing on advising clients, including Alaris, on public and private financings, mergers and acquisitions, corporate governance matters and general corporate matters.
 Mr. Ervin received his Bachelor of Business Administration (with distinction) from the University of Regina in 2003, and his Bachelor of Laws (with distinction) from the University of Alberta in 2006 and was called to the Alberta Bar in 2007.
 Gregg Delcourt Calgary, Alberta Canada Chief Investment Officer July 1, 2015 Mr. Delcourt was appointed as our Chief Investment Officer of Alaris in July 2021.
 As CIO, Mr. Delcourt is responsible for origination, execution and portfolio management at Alaris, and has been key to the growth and quality of the Alaris portfolio of preferred and common equity investments.
 Prior thereto, Mr. Delcourt served as Senior Vice President, Small Cap Investments of Alaris and its predecessors since July of 2015.
-Prior to joining Alaris, Mr. Delcourt spent 11 years as an investment banker, most recently as Managing Director, Investment Banking at Raymond James.
+Prior to joining Alaris, Mr. Delcourt spent 17 years as an investment banker, most recently as Managing Director, Investment Banking at Raymond James.
 Prior thereto, Mr. Delcourt held the position of Vice President, Mergers & Acquisitions at Ernst & Young Corporate Finance.
-Over the past 17 years, Mr. Delcourt has been active in financing private and public companies and has been active in advising management teams on raising capital, mergers & acquisitions and go public transactions, with a focus on small to mid-cap entities.
+Since 1998, Mr. Delcourt has been active in financing private and public companies and has been active in advising management teams on raising capital, mergers & acquisitions and go public transactions, with a focus on small to mid-cap entities.
 Mr. Delcourt holds a Master of Science degree from the University of British Columbia and is a CFA® Charterholder.